 "Anne was our leader, Anne was our conscience.
 Anne wanted to make sure that every story that we put online was first and foremost right," said Kevin Carpenter, director of digital operations at ABC7 Chicago.
 "There's always going to be a spot there that we will miss."

-She was remembered as a tough copy editor who took pride in every story.
+as a tough copy editor who took pride in every story.

 "She was a light, a source of laughter and smiles, and a source of wisdom that's really one of a kind," said Rosie Powers, an ABC7 web producer who worked closely with Anne.